 The heart will need to pump extra hard to deliver the oxygen where it is needed throughout the body.
 This causes the anemic person to feel tired both mentally and physically.

 Symptoms of anemia are not easily detectable in its early stage.
 Some of its symptoms may be mistaken for symptoms of other diseases.

 Do consult your doctor when you frequently encounter two or more of these symptoms: pale skin, shortness of breath, dizzy spells, fainting, rapid heart beat, decreased appetite, decreased sexual function, fatigue, difficulty sleeping, difficulty in performing basic daily activities like reading and writing, due to lack of oxygen in the brain.

 Anemia, when left untreated, can become a serious condition resulting in the need for blood transfusion.

 Causes of Anemia

-Possible causes of anemia include: heavy blood loss (e.g. through menstruation), excessive destruction of red blood cells (e.g. medication) and poor diet that lacks vital blood-building nutrients.
+Possible causes of anemia include: heavy blood loss (e.g. through menstruation in ladies), excessive destruction of red blood cells (e.g. medication) and poor diet that lacks vital blood-building nutrients.
 Heavy usage of microwave oven can reduce hemoglobin levels and alter blood serum quality.

 Eat a variety of whole, unprocessed, raw foods that are rich in vitamins, iron and folate.
 Increase intake of chlorophyll, the ‘blood’ of plants, to effectively build iron-rich blood.
 To supplement, buy chlorophyll or chlorella powder from your local healthstore and mix in your juices.
 It may taste “grassy”, some like it, some don’t.
 Mix in your juice or your other nutritious drinks.